 - SmartAsset has a variety of tools that can help you plan for retirement.
 Our 401(k) calculator can show you how much your account will be worth by the time you retire.
 Meanwhile, our retirement calculator can help you determine whether you’re on track to meet your retirement goals.

 - Need help managing your investments?
 How about planning for retirement income?
-A financial advisor can help you with a myriad of money needs and finding one in your area doesn’t have to be different.
-SmartAsset’s free matching tool can pair you with up to three local advisors in as little as five minutes.
-Get started now.
+A financial advisor can help you with a myriad of money needs and finding one in your area doesn’t have to be difficult.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Don’t forget to contribute to your 401(k) up to your company’s 401(k) match, if one is available.
 Otherwise, like a third of Americans, you’re leaving free money on the table.